Elmerot/Elmerot/README.md

 - 👋 Hi, I’m @Elmerot (or Irene)
-- 👀 I’m interested in corpuslinguistics and discourse analysis with R
+- 👀 I’m interested in corpus linguistics and discourse analysis with R
 - 📫 I prefer email if you would like to contact me.
 I'm sure you can find it if you want to.